-(6) The service coordinator shall ensure that service coordination is available to families during normal business hours and at the family’s request.
+(6) The service coordinator shall ensure that service coordination is available to families, at their request, during normal business hours.

 (7) The service coordinator shall contact the child’s family at a minimum of one (1) time per plan to discuss service coordination needs, unless otherwise stipulated in the IFSP.

-(9) If a family desires a change in the family’s service coordinator, the family shall contact the POE and the POE shall seek to resolve the situation.
+(8) If a family desires a change in the family’s service coordinator, the family shall contact the POE, and the POE shall seek to resolve the situation.

-(10) The service coordinator shall facilitate the development of a transition plan by:
+(9) The service coordinator shall inform the family of the transition process by:

-(11) The service coordinator shall ensure that all contacts with the family or other service providers are documented in the child’s record in the First Steps data management system.
-This documentation shall occur within five (5) days of the date of service and include:
+(10) The service coordinator shall ensure that all contacts with the family or other service providers are documented in the child’s record in the First Steps data management system.
+This documentation shall occur within ten (10) calendar days of the date of service and shall include: